 The ocean freight market remains tough for all players involved.
 Will a new entrant be impactful particularly with the big 3 alliances coming into play in April?
 We shall see.

 In the meantime, rates will certainly remain active leading up to April and probably beyond.
-Join us January 17th for our next quarterly webinar as we analyze container shipping prices for the main global routes.
+Join us for our regular webinars where we address the issues affecting your business and analyze container shipping prices for the main global routes.